moth-quantum/quantum-audio/README.md

 Here, the information is processed using <i>quantum bits</i>, or <i>qubits</i>, instead of classical bits (0s and 1s).
 #### New Paradigm 🎵

 Audio plays a vital role in carrying information and music, traversing through domains — from **Analog** and **Digital** formats to engaging our senses in a profound way.
-With the advent of Quantum Computing, **Quantum Audio** formulate bways of representing Audio in the Quantum Domain, enabling new explorations in artistic and research contexts 💫
+With the advent of Quantum Computing, **Quantum Audio** formulate ways of representing Audio in the Quantum Domain, enabling new explorations in artistic and research contexts 💫

 #### The Package 📦